faceless-ui/css-grid/README.md

 Generating this production bundle is defined in `webpack.production.config.js`, one of two custom webpack configurations defined at the top of this repo.
 It simply processes all of the `.js` files within the `src` directory through the `babel-loader` transpiler and into the `dist` directory.

-  - tldr: `npm run build`.
+  - tldr: `npm run build`

 ### Development

-The other webpack configuration is `webpack.development.config.js` which does a few things differently -- compilation happens from the `demo` directory as opposed to the `src` directory.
+The other webpack configuration is `webpack.development.config.js` which does a few things differently -- compilation happens from the `demo` directory as opposed to the `src` directory directly.
 It then will spin up `webpack-dev-server`, which serves a compiled and transpiled build _in memory_, with hot-reloading enabled.

-  - tldr: `npm run dev`.
+  - tldr: `npm run dev`